 On January 2, 1935, at 1:20 p.m., a lone man checked into the President Hotel in downtown Kansas City.

 He had no luggage besides a comb and a toothbrush and asked for an interior room on a high floor of the hotel.
 He checked in under the name Roland T. Owen and complained to the bellboy about the outrageous prices of a neighboring hotel.
 After checking in and receiving his room, Room 1046 on the 10th floor, he left the hotel, only to be seen intermittently throughout his stay.

 Though the man’s behavior struck the President Hotel’s staff as odd, they didn’t think much of him.
 After all, the hotel often played host to out of towners and businessmen, looking for some late night company, and the less the staff got involved, the better.

-On January 3, one day after Owen checked into the hotel, the hotel maid, Mary Soptic, stopped by to clean his room.
+According to the Kansas City Public Library, that same day the hotel maid, Mary Soptic, stopped by to clean his room.
 It was around noon, and most of the hotel’s residents were out for the day.
 However, upon reaching Owen’s room, Soptic found the door to be locked from the inside.

 She knocked, and Owen opened the door.
 After insisting she could come back later, Soptic eventually entered.
 She found the room in almost complete darkness, with the shades tightly drawn and the only light coming from a small, dim table lamp.

 As she cleaned, Owen mentioned that he had a friend coming to visit him shortly, and would she mind not locking the door.
 Soptic agreed, and Owen left the room.

 Four hours later, Soptic returned to Room 1046 with fresh towels.
 She found the door still unlocked from when she had cleaned the room that afternoon, and upon entering found Owen laying fully clothed on top of his still-made bed, seemingly asleep.
 A note on his bedside table read: “Don, I will be back in fifteen minutes.
 Wait.”